slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Scientific discovery consists in seeing what everyone else has seen and thinking what no one else has thought.' -- Albert Szent-Gyorgyi*

-> *'The most exciting phrase to hear in science is not 'Eureka!' but 'That's funny...' -- Isaac Asimov*
+> *'The most exciting phrase to hear in science is not 'Eureka!' but 'That’s funny...' -- Isaac Asimov*

 > *'Technological progress is like an ax in the hands of a pathological criminal.' -- Albert Einstein*

-> *'Science is a wonderful thing if one does not have to earn one's living at it.' -- Albert Einstein*
+> *'Science is a wonderful thing if one does not have to earn one’s living at it.' -- Albert Einstein*

 > *'If we knew what it was we were doing, it would not be called research, would it?' --  Albert Einstein*